-Election Calendar For a City's General Election on May 4, 2024
+Election Calendar For a City's General Election on May 3, 2025

-(last updated November 17, 2023; subject to fourth called session)
+(last updated October 13, 2024; subject to 89th Legislative Session)

 Abbreviations in the calendar are the same as those in the Texas Municipal Election Law Manual (6th edition) [M].
 This most recent edition has a green cover.
+Check that you have any updated pages that address legislative changes since the edition was originally printed.

 This calendar does not apply to all elections.
 For example, to prepare a calendar for a special election to fill a vacancy in office (even one on a uniform election date), see M §12.03; for a special election on a measure, see M §12.12.
 This calendar omits actions that vary from one city to another (for example, preparation of voting equipment).
 Each city secretary should use the chart at M §1.62 to create a personal election calendar.
-Always verify the latest version of this calendar on the TMCA's website (under "publications").
+Always verify the latest version of this calendar on the TMCA's website.

-Dates in column 1 are 2024 unless noted otherwise.
+Dates in column 1 are 2025 unless noted otherwise.
 Actions in column 2 relate to general elections (those in italics pertain to early voting).
-These actions are typically taken by the city secretary, but deviations appear in column 3.
+Actions are typically taken by the city secretary, but deviations appear in column 3.
 Column 4 is a cross reference to the Elections Manual.
+If this cross reference includes a year, then refer to the updated page, not the originally printed one.

 "ED Interval" in column 5 indicates the time between the date of the action and election day.
-For example, the notation "50th" in the entry for March 15 means mandatory office hours begin the 50th day before election day; the notation "+10" in the entry for May 14 means that the LAST DAY for the presiding judge of the early voting ballot board to mail voters notices of rejected mail ballots is the 10th day after election day.
-An asterisk () in this column indicates the time stated is not required by statute.
+For example, the notation "50th" in the entry for March 14 means mandatory office hours begin the 50th day before election day; the notation "+10" in the entry for May 13 means that the LAST DAY for the presiding judge of the early voting ballot board to mail voters notices of rejected mail ballots is the 10th day after election day.
+An asterisk (\) in this column indicates the time stated is not required by statute.